- Monday, August 30

 Screenwriting: You’ve Got the Beat 1.0 (level 1)

 There are a myriad of elements that make a screenplay exceptional: premise, story, plot, conflict, character desire, stakes, theme, and dialogue.
 However, without the proper container to hold all those pieces in place, the script often meanders or fails to meet its potential.
-Using a 15-beat methodology we examine and analyze award-winning screenplays and discuss master screenwriting techniques.
+Using a 15-beat methodology we examine and analyze award-winning screenplays and discuss expert screenwriting techniques.
 You learn the plot points that provide the blueprint for most successful screenplays and novels.
 Once you learn these beats, you begin to appreciate movies on a deeper level.
 And you come away with the knowledge and tools to apply this beat formula to your own writing.
 This entry-level course is a prerequisite for the yearlong Screenplay Incubator Program.

 Screenwriting: You’ve Got the Beat 2.0 (level 1)